aimms/how-to/C_Mathematical_Modeling/109-convert-compound-sets.rst

 Open the WinUI page: ``Deprecate Compound Set Control Page`` of the library ``DeprecateCompoundSetUtilities``, and press the button ``Create Set Mapping Declarations``.
 A section named ``set mapping declarations`` appears in the main model.

-Sections named ``<prefix> set mapping declarations`` appear in each library / module where compound sets are defined.
+Sections named ``<prefix> set mapping declarations`` appear in each library/module where compound sets are defined.
 These sections are created in the runtime library ``CompoundSetMappingRuntimeLibrary`` as runtime libraries are the only place where a library or main model may create new AIMMS code.

 ..
 CHRIS - Should the 'Delete Set Mapping Declarations' button be mentioned?